It’s 5pm and you have nothing on your menu plan for dinner.

 Once you are stocked and know you have all your basic pantry staples on hand, you are ready to move to the next step.

-Step 2: Make a list of easy family meals everyone loves
+Step 2: Make a list of easy family meals the whole family loves

 Having a list of “go-to” meals for breakfast, lunch, and dinner is crucial when creating a menu plan every week.
 These should be meals that your family will always eat.
 When you are feeling stumped, grab your list and plug one of those meals in.